-The Group's rental income increased by AED 92 million, or 3.2 per cent., in 2021 (from AED 2,837 million in 2020 to AED 2,929 million in 2021).
-This increase was principally attributable to the gradual re-opening of stores during 2021 after the government mandated restrictions as a result of the COVID-19 pandemic in 2020 were eased.
+The Group's rental income increased by AED 183 million, or 6.2 per cent., in 2022 (from AED 2,929 million in 2021 to AED 3,112 million in 2022).
+This increase was principally attributable to strong growth in tenant sales and their impact on estimated rental values.
 See "Description of the Group - Majid Al Futtaim Properties - Shopping Malls Business Units (SMBU and SMDBU) - Lease arrangements" for further details regarding the process for charging rent.